euctrl-pru/website/_pages/disclaimer.md

 ## Copyright notice and Disclaimer

-This data is published by the the <small style="font-variant: small-caps;">EUROCONTROL</small> Performance Review Unit in the interest of the exchange of information.
+This data is published by the <small style="font-variant: small-caps;">EUROCONTROL</small> Performance Review Unit in the interest of the exchange of information.
 It may be copied in whole or in part providing that this copyright notice
 <small><span style="text-aligh:left">&copy;</span></small> and disclaimer are included.